Link copied

 Phonophobia is characterized by a fear-based or anticipatory response to sound.
 Individuals with phonophobia experience anxiety or dread in anticipation of certain sounds, often because because they expect those sounds to be unpleasant or overwhelming.
 It is primarily an anxiety-related condition, where the fear of sound itself leads to avoidance or distress in everyday environments.

-The Loudness Discomfort Level (LDL) test is often used to help distinguish these conditions.
-During the test, tones or speech are played at gradually increasing volumes until the individual indicates that the sound is uncomfortably loud.
+Although the Loudness Discomfort Level (LDL) test is sometimes used to differentiate these conditions, we do not recommend it for individuals with hyperacusis.
+During the test, harsh pure-tone beeps are played at gradually increasing volumes until the individual indicates the sound is uncomfortably loud, which can dramatically worsen symptoms.
+Furthermore, the LDL test is unreliable and provides little to no clinical benefit.

-People with hyperacusis typically have significantly lower LDLs (often 70–90 dB or lower), reflecting reduced tolerance for sound intensity.
-Note that individuals with severe hyperacusis may be unable to tolerate an LDL test due to the distress or pain caused by even mild sound exposure.
+Individuals with hyperacusis typically have significantly lower LDLs (often 70–90 dB or lower), reflecting reduced tolerance for sound intensity.

 Individuals with misophonia usually have normal LDLs, since their discomfort arises from emotional or contextual responses, not loudness.